chndr-prksh/Lookout-Assist/README.md

 ---

 ## 🖼️ User Interface
-Below is a conceptual preview of Lookout's minimalist, high-density dashboard layouts.
+Below is a conceptual preview of Lookout's minimalist, high-density dashboard layouts..

 ### 1. Point-and-Understand Assistant
 ```